MyITjournal/Calculator/README.md

 ## Details

-This is a simple calculator app project Node.js app.
+This is a simple calculator app with basic functions

 ## Features